LearnEverything/acktueli/src/pages/docs/THINGS.md

 Statuses are always static, but static isn't always status.
 The fact that every `thing` has a `parent` is a `static` property of that `thing`.

 ### Side
-`Things` on the left side of the `actor` can indicate the `actor` is displaying or more generous with said thing.
-Things on the right could be more possessive, secretive or secure.
+`Things` on the left side of the `actor` can indicate the `actor` is displaying or more generous with said thing.  `Things` on the right could be more possessive, secretive or secure, it might not be considered `#polite` to display things on the right side of the `actor`.